Brian-Scott25/R_Functions/README.md

 ## Project Purpose

 This repository includes functions I have made in the R coding language.
 The main goal of these functions is to increase the speed of statistical analysis.
 The code is presented in the form of R markdown files, and the link to each specific function in RPubs is posted for each function.
+For a better visual expirience, use the RPub links.

 #### RPubs Full Cite Link: https://rpubs.com/BrianScott